Owerri: Sports

 Owerri has a major Nigerian football club: Heartland F.C.
 It was known previously as Iwuanyawu Nationale, but the team retained its nickname: The Naze Millionaires.
 Popular super Eagle players hails from owerri, people like Emmanuel Emenike, Kelechi Iheanacho who played for major English clubs like Manchester City F.C. and Leicester City F.C., Former Inter Milan, Arsenal, Portsmouth F.C. striker and Nigeria national football team player Nwankwo Kanu was born and raised in Owerri.
 He attended Holy Ghost College, a renowned local secondary school in the Owerri town.

 Religion

 Christianity is the dominant religion in Owerri.
 Catholics and Anglicans have the largest followings and Owerri is home to Assumpta Cathedral, the seat of the Roman Catholic Archdiocese of Owerri (Latin: Archidioecesis Overriensis) and the Seat of Wisdom Seminary.
 The archdiocese covers an area of 2,996 square kilometres.
 670,986 of the 1.7 million people in the area are members of the Catholic Church.
+The Anglican cathedral church of the transfiguration of our lord (CATOL) is the Anglican Cathedral for the Anglican faithfuls in the Anglican Diocese Of Owerri.
+There are about 700,670 members of the Anglican Church in the Owerri metropolis.

-All Saints Cathedral, Egbu is the first and Largest Anglican Church in Owerri and the home of first Igbo translated Bible.
+All Saints Cathedral, Egbu, Owerri is the first and Largest Anglican Church in Owerri and the home of first Igbo translated Bible.